ameistad/haloy/README.md

 **Push to Registry Example:**

 This approach builds the image locally and pushes it to a Docker registry.
 The Haloy server then pulls from the registry during deployment.
-This is the default behavior.
+Registry push is automatically selected when registry authentication is configured.

 ```yaml
 name: "my-app"